giretra/giretra/README.md

 ---

-Giretra is a popular Malagasy card game.
-With family on a Sunday afternoon, between classes at school (some people have repeated a school year because they played too much of it).
-It's a trick-taking game derived from Belote, played by 4 players in 2 teams, and it's been passed down across generations mostly by word of mouth.
+A trick-taking card game where trash talk is a core mechanic, so addictive that university students in Madagascar have repeated entire years because they couldn't stop playing.
+Derived from Belote, played 4 players in 2 teams, the rules have survived generations almost entirely through word of mouth.
+No rulebook, no wiki, just your uncle questioning your entire upbringing for playing the wrong card.

 This project is an attempt to preserve those rules properly, make the game playable online, and give developers a platform to build their own bots.
 The engine handles all the game logic (negotiation, trump rules, scoring, the works), and there are two ways to play: a web app with real-time multiplayer, or a terminal UI for quick local games against AI.